Yes! If you employ anyone, be it a receptionist, sales person or nanny means that you have responsibilities under employment law.

 You don’t need to pay redundancy to staff who have worked less than two years for you.
 You will obviously have to pay them their notice period.

 You do need to pay redundancy to staff who have worked for you for more than two years.
-Statutory redundancy pay is currently max £489 for every completed year’s service.
+Statutory redundancy pay is currently max £489 per year’s service.
 You will have to pay them their notice period.

 In addition, you will have to follow a fair and reasonable consultation process.
 This needs to be at least 3 weeks long.
 The employee also has the right of appeal.